 Do you have an issue you would like to solve?

-Problem Buster is a workshop tool specifically designed for charities designed to get results and solve problems.
+Problem Buster is a virtual workshop tool specifically designed for organisations designed to get results and solve problems.

 How will a Problem Buster help?

 - It solves critical problems giving implementable solutions and plans while encouraging involvement and commitment to the solution, reducing your implementation costs.

 - It resolves “Blind Spots” so you can see the opportunities you may be missing